John Murray (Liberal politician)

 John Murray (28 February 1879 – 28 December 1964) was a Scottish civil servant, university administrator and Liberal Party politician.

 Family and education

 Murray was born in Fraserburgh in Aberdeenshire, the eldest son of Francis Robert Murray, a Fraserburgh fish curer, and his wife Isabella (née Watt).
 He was educated at Robert Gordon's College in Aberdeen.
-He then attended the University of Aberdeen where he obtained an MA degree.
+He then attended the University of Aberdeen where he obtained an MA degree in Greek and Latin.
 He also studied at Christ Church, Oxford and was a Prize Fellow of Merton College, Oxford in 1905.
 In 1908 he was Student and Keeper of Christ Church.
 In 1921 he married Ellen, the widow of George Harwood formerly Liberal MP for Bolton.

 Career

 From 1910 to 1915, Murray was Censor of Christ Church, Oxford – that is an assistant to the Dean with responsibility for undergraduate discipline.
 In 1915 the Ministry of Munitions was established under the leadership of David Lloyd George and Murray went to work in the Labour Regulation Department on matters of industrial relations.
 He also held a position as officer in charge of a section of the Board of Education which considered the grant of university awards to former servicemen.
 From 1920 to 1921 he was Chairman of the Central Committee established under the Profiteering Acts to investigate and report on price increases.

 After his Parliamentary career, Murray entered a new area of public life.
 He was Principal of the University College of the South West of England from 1926 to 1951.
 He also served on the Consultative Committee for Independent Education.
 His professional interest in education led him to accept a number of governorships of schools including Bryanston School, St Martin-in-the-Fields High School for Girls and Gordonstoun School.
 Murray also served as a member of a committee on higher education in east Africa in 1936–7 chaired by Earl De La Warr, parliamentary under-secretary at the Colonial Office.
 As a committed Christian, Murray dissented from some of the committee's conclusions and wrote a minority report opposing secular education.